 - A grippable base for more easily carrying without a case

-Pixelbook Go is a designed-for-travel chromebook that was released by Google on October 27, 2019.
+Pixelbook Go is a designed-for-travel Chromebook that was released by Google in October 2019.
 Pixelbook Go comes in four models.
 The models range in cost from $649 to $1,399.

 There are three ways you can work on Excel spreadsheets on a Chromebook.
 Open the spreadsheet in Google Sheets.
 Install the Excel Google Play app.
 Access Excel Online via the Chrome browser.

 Pixelbook Go supports Bluetooth, a 3.5mm jack, and USB-C connections.